 Awareness of vaccination gaps, particularly maternal Tdap vaccination, may inform BOI's programmatic work to increase maternal Tdap vaccination.

-Please Describe the Fellow's Anticipated Role in Preparedness and Response Efforts - Include Activities and Time Allocation (Required Competency of Fellowship)

-BOI staff have specific emergency preparedness roles and the CSTE Fellow would be able to participate in these activities.
+Please Describe the Fellow's Anticipated Role in Preparedness and Response Efforts - Include Activities and Time Allocation (Required Competency of Fellowship) BOI staff have specific emergency preparedness roles and the CSTE Fellow would be able to participate in these activities.
 BOI is part of the Clinical Operations Branch which is responsible for pandemic vaccine planning and mass prophylaxis plans.
 The CSTE Fellow would attend emergency preparedness meetings and engage in emergency response activities.

-Examples of responses that past CSTE Fellows involved with include:

-- Mass vaccination clinics for COVID-19 and influenza in underserved neighborhoods - Investigation data quality and improvement during a 2022 mpox outbreak - Pharmacy outreach for vaccine distribution during COVID-19 pandemic - Epidemiologic data analysis during agency activations for measles, mumps, and other large-scale VPD outbreaks - Monitoring of travelers from Ebola-affected countries who were traveling between U.S. jurisdictions - Data collection during vaccine PODs for Neisseria meningitis among men who have sex with men and for hepatitis A following large restaurant exposures.

-Please Describe the Fellow's Anticipated Role in Cluster and Outbreak Investigations - Include Activities and Time Allocation (Required Competency of Fellowship)

-The CSTE Fellow would be responsible for conducting the investigation and epidemiologic analysis of a vaccine-preventable disease outbreak.
+Examples of responses that past CSTE Fellows involved with include: - Mass vaccination clinics for COVID-19 and influenza in underserved neighborhoods - Investigation data quality and improvement during a 2022 mpox outbreak - Pharmacy outreach for vaccine distribution during COVID-19 pandemic - Epidemiologic data analysis during agency activations for measles, mumps, and other large-scale VPD outbreaks - Monitoring of travelers from Ebola-affected countries who were traveling between U.S. jurisdictions - Data collection during vaccine PODs for Neisseria meningitis among men who have sex with men and for hepatitis A following large restaurant exposures.
+Infectious Diseases - Host Site Description New York City Department of Health and Mental Hygiene There may be opportunities for the CSTE Fellow to assist in the planning and data coordination of future mass vaccination clinics targeting underserved neighborhoods as was done in 2023 and 2024 for COVID-19 and influenza vaccination.
+Please Describe the Fellow's Anticipated Role in Cluster and Outbreak Investigations - Include Activities and Time Allocation (Required Competency of Fellowship) The CSTE Fellow would be responsible for conducting the investigation and epidemiologic analysis of a vaccine-preventable disease outbreak.
 Details of the investigation would vary depending on the nature of the outbreak.
 Additional analytic projects could be developed specific to outbreaks or emergent issues that may arise during the fellowship.

-Please Describe the Fellow's Anticipated Role in the COVID-19 Response - Include Activities and Time Allocation

-The Fellow would have opportunities to join meetings and attend presentations focused on COVID-19 vaccine response.
-There may be opportunities for the CSTE Fellow to assist in the planning and data coordination of future mass vaccination clinics targeting underserved neighborhoods as was done in 2023 for COVID-19 and influenza vaccination.

-Please Describe Opportunities for Fellows to Work in Health Equity as well as Incorporating Diversity, Equity, and Inclusion into their Work

-Ensuring equitable access to immunizations and disease prevention is critical to the mission of BOI and will be incorporated into projects conducted by the CSTE Fellow.